+Despite the differences in their views, Kant credits Hume as an important influence.

-Taking space and time to be forms of intuition, Kant extends Hume's claims about causation.
+Indeed we might see taking space and time to be forms of intuition as extending Hume's claims about causation.

 Hume reinterpreted 'cause' as referring to a mental phenomenon.

 Kant takes space and time to be forms of our intuition, rather than things in themselves.

 Consequently, Kant is able to take objects in space and time to be empirically real.